Comparison of e-book formats: Mobipocket

 The Mobipocket e-book format is based on the Open eBook standard using XHTML and can include JavaScript and frames.
 It also supports native SQL queries to be used with embedded databases.
 There is a corresponding e-book reader.

 The Mobipocket Reader has a home page library.
 Readers can add blank pages in any part of a book and add free-hand drawings.
 Annotations – highlights, bookmarks, corrections, notes, and drawings – can be applied, organized, and recalled from a single location.
 Images are converted to GIF format and have a maximum size of 64K, sufficient for mobile phones with small screens, but rather restrictive for newer gadgets.
 Mobipocket Reader has electronic bookmarks, and a built-in dictionary.

-The reader has a full screen mode for reading and support for many PDAs, Communicators, and Smartphones.
+The reader has a full screen mode for reading and support for many PDAs, communicators, and smartphones.
 Mobipocket products support most Windows, Symbian, BlackBerry and Palm operating systems, but not the Android platform.
 Using WINE, the reader works under Linux or Mac OS X. Third-party applications like Okular, Calibre, and FBReader can also be used under Linux or Mac OS X, but they work only with unencrypted files.

 The Amazon Kindle can read unprotected .mobi files, as can Amazon's Kindle application for Windows and MacOS.
 Amazon has also developed an .epub to .mobi converter called KindleGen, and it supports IDPF 1.0 and IDPF 2.0 EPUB format.

-Multimedia eBooks
+Multimedia e-books

-A multimedia ebook is media and book content that utilizes a combination of different book content formats.
+A multimedia e-book is media and book content that utilizes a combination of different book content formats.
 The term can be used as a noun (a medium with multiple content formats) or as an adjective describing a medium as having multiple content formats.

-The "multimedia ebook" term is used in contrast to media which only utilize traditional forms of printed or text books.
-Multimedia ebooks include a combination of text, audio, images, video, or interactive content formats.
-Much like how a traditional book can contain images to help the text tell a story, a multimedia ebook can contain other elements not formerly possible to help tell the story.
+The term multimedia e-book is used in contrast to media which only utilize traditional forms of printed or text books.
+Multimedia e-books include a combination of text, audio, images, video, or interactive content formats.
+Much like how a traditional book can contain images to help the text tell a story, a multimedia e-book can contain other elements not formerly possible to help tell the story.

-With the advent of more widespread tablet-like computers, such as the smartphone, some publishing houses are planning to make multimedia ebooks, such as Penguin.
+With the advent of more widespread tablet-like computers, such as the smartphone, some publishing houses were planning to make multimedia ebooks, such as Penguin.